Katniss Everdeen and Peeta Mellark: A Realistic "Love Story"

 -Mockingjay, Suzanne Collins

-Capitol-hijacked Peeta expresses his anger towards not getting what he was supposed to get.
-Peeta's questioning of Katniss about her romantic interactions with Gale and himself shows how he expected to get something in return from Katniss and the fact that he asks her and the way in which he asks her shows the fact that he thinks he is entitled to an answer about what he asks.
+Capitol-hijacked Peeta expresses anger towards not getting what he was supposed to get and anger about how things happened between them.
+He has also undergone trauma and does not understand his and Katniss' history.
+Peeta's questioning of Katniss about her romantic interactions with Gale and himself show expectations that Katniss should be showing different romantic behavior towards him and the fact that he asks her and the way in which he asks her shows the fact that he thinks he is entitled to an answer about what he asks.
 Peeta wants Katniss to explain why he did not get what he felt was owed to him but he does this without asking her explicitly.

 Katniss does not have an answer for him.
-She cannot (or will not) tell him why he cannot have her.
-She cannot (or will not) tell him why she will not fulfill the debt (but there is a reason why she will not fulfill the debt).
+She cannot (or will not) tell him why he cannot have her, why she will not fulfill the debt, and/or why she is behaving romantically different and romantically distanced.
 This bothers Peeta as shown by his laughing "coldly" and "dismissively."
 Since he does not get an explanation for what he asks and Katniss does not feel she owes him an explanation ("But I wasn't asking your permission"), Peeta closes with "Well, you're a piece of work, aren't you?"

 People normally come back with the phrase "I wasn't asking your permission" when responding to a person that feels entitled to tell the person how to live his/her life or when responding to a person that feels entitled to an area of the other person's life that he/she is not entitled to.